hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

 - fiction writers required to finish the manuscript before pitching because fiction writing is considered much more fragile and unreliable than nonfiction writing
 - nonfiction tends to be reliably consistent

+### Who is the proposal for?

+- the writer to help focus and to write a better book
+- the buyers
+  - agent
+  - editor
+- the better the proposal, the better your contract terms are likely to be

+### What does a proposal look like?

 ## Chapter 4 - How Are Proposals Structured?

 ## Chapter 5 - Building your digital footprint and platform from scratch